dracula/tmux/README.md

 </details><br>

-It is possible all color values are listed here.
+It is possible that not all color values are listed here.
 For the complete list, refer to [colors](./scripts/colors.sh).

 ## Features